voidev0dev/vwf_afktoolRB/README.md

 # Problematic issues
 - App doesnt  shows at the task panel, minimize and unfold it on the desktop
-- As we know, app works stable currently only at Windows 11
+- Requires Windows 10 +
 - Thats a BETA Test only
 - App is not totally automatic (most controlled by user)